 GSTN or Goods and Services Tax Network is a structural framework within which the tax regulations are implemented.
 GSTIN is a 15-digit unique identification number provided to a business after it completes GST registration.

-No, you need to register business under this act to enjoy the ITC claim.
+No, you need to register a business under this act to enjoy the ITC claim.

-A business opting for composition scheme needs to file quarterly returns on the 18th of the following month after each quarter ends through GSTR-4.
-They also need to file annual GST return on 31st December of following financial year through GSTR-9A.
+A business opting for a composition scheme needs to file quarterly returns on the 18th of the following month after each quarter ends through GSTR-4.
+They also need to file an annual GST return on 31st December of the following financial year through GSTR-9A.

-No, a dealer opting for a composition scheme is not eligible to avail ITC.
+No, a dealer opting for a composition scheme is not eligible to avail of ITC.

 Yes, every taxable person, including a non-resident taxable person needs to register for GST.